athensresearch/athens/doc/components.md

 # Athens Components Documentation

 Components are special syntaxes in blocks that allow complex interactions and data display from an end-user perspective.
-Athens has an open attitude for components: we believe that it is an important part of end-user programming.
-Thus, users can not only contribute to the components directory through this repository (following the general components syntax), but can also add custom components directly in the user-end, then share it with the entire Athens community (coming soon).
+Currently we only support a couple of components (see below), but new components would be gradually added.

 This documentation provides a technical overview regarding how Athens components are processed in the frontend.
 If you have any ideas or suggestions, feel free to open an issue!